 Mr. Kunin received numerous awards during his career at the USPTO, including four Gold Medals, four Silver Medals and a Bronze medal from the Department of Commerce, a USPTO Career Achievement Award, and the Vice President's Reinventing Government Hammer Award.
 He was named by Intellectual Property Today magazine as one of the most influential people in IP law, and was the recipient of the Meritorious Executive Presidential Rank Award.

 Mr. Kunin and his team maintain the firm’s Patents-Post Grant Blog and Treatise to share insights and commentary on the complex array of existing and proposed post-grant issues, observed trends, practice tips and news relating to patent reexamination and reissue, and the new post grant administrative trials introduced by the Leahy Smith America Invents Act.
-He also serves as the Intellectual Property Program Director at the George Mason School of Law where he teaches patent law and intellectual property.
+He also serves as the Intellectual Property Program Director at the George Mason School of Law where he teaches patent law and intellectual property (patents, trademarks, copyrights and trade secrets).
 He is frequently sought out to lecture to external groups on reexamination, reissue and USPTO patent practice.